You Are Concerned About Data Privacy – but Are You Doing Anything About It?

 Your privacy in the hands of the government

-Similarly, you can’t get public services (for example, electricity, a high school education, healthcare) without identifying yourself.
+Similarly, you can’t get public services (for example, electricity, a high school education, or healthcare) without identifying yourself.

-In a perfect world, the government does not infringe upon your privacy more than it’s necessary.
+In a perfect world, the government does not infringe upon your privacy more than necessary.
 In the real world, some governments store every bit of data they can get their hands on.
 Even worse, others engage in mass surveillance of their citizens.

-Your privacy in the hands of business
+Your privacy in the hands of businesses

-It’s easy to say, “Don’t use these services.”
+It’s easy to say “Don’t use these services.”
 The problem is that most online services collect information.
 If you want none of your private data on the internet, you have to quit using the internet.
 And that’s a price most people find too high to pay.

 Data protection laws